scalemailted/LRFIO/readme.md

 The notebook name may differ slightly depending on the final repository version.

+## Pre-run notebook outputs

+The notebook is committed with the main cells already executed.
+This allows readers to inspect the printed outputs, tables, and figures directly in GitHub or Jupyter without first downloading the data or rerunning the full experiment.

+Rerunning the notebook still requires access to the prepared HEC-RAS native-cell inputs described below.
+The pre-run outputs are included for transparency and convenient review of the reproduced LRFIO result path.

 ## Environment

 The notebook was written for Python 3 and can be run either locally or in Google Colab.